 - Bycatch reduction: Seabird bycatch by fisheries is a global problem, killing hundreds of thousands of seabirds annually.
 Focal geographies for this activity include the California Current, Hawaiian archipelago, and the Humboldt Current.

-- In Ecuador, NFWF is partnering with the U.S. Agency for International Development (USAID) to address species at risk from plastic ingestion.
+- In Ecuador and Peru, NFWF is partnering with the U.S. Agency for International Development (USAID) to address species at risk from plastic ingestion.
 The focus will be on building population resilience by addressing and mitigating for other stressors impacting populations, like bycatch in fisheries operations.
-For this priority, NFWF and USAID seek proposals that address bycatch of waved albatross in continental and Galapagos based fisheries.
+For this priority, NFWF and USAID seek proposals that address bycatch of waved albatross and Humboldt penguin.
 Supported actions will include bycatch assessment and port surveys of captains and vessel owner/operators, outreach and capacity development in communities about seabird bycatch and plastic ingestion as a risk factor for seabirds in Ecuador, mitigation gear trials and development, deployment of proven mitigation and monitoring.
-Total funding available for this RFP priority is $450k.
+Total funding available for this RFP priority is $450,000.

 - Research and Monitoring: The wide-ranging, pelagic nature of seabirds is a challenge to understanding and addressing conservation needs.
 NFWF will invest in research, monitoring, prioritization exercises (including decision support tools) and assessment actions to improve the effectiveness of species conservation, strategies, and the delivery and reporting of conservation actions for focal species.

-- This RFP seeks projects that support effectiveness monitoring for ongoing or recently completed project activities benefitting pink-footed shearwater in the Juan Fernandez Islands.
+- This RFP seeks projects that support effectiveness monitoring for ongoing or recently completed project activities benefitting business plan focal species.

 - We also seek projects that improve coordination and standardization of monitoring for Galapagos petrel and Humboldt penguin.